Asparkam - instructions for use. Overdose of asparkam is fatal

 • cardiopalmus;

-Such symptoms are the reason for discontinuing the drug, contacting a doctor who can reduce the dose or stop taking the medication.
+Such symptoms are a reason to discontinue the drug, consult a doctor who can reduce the dose or stop taking the medication.

-Asparkam is often prescribed in combination with other drugs, but it is still important to understand that this drug is not compatible with some drugs.
+Asparkam is often prescribed in combination with other medications, but it is still important to understand that this drug is not compatible with some medications.

-When taking diuretics, you must refuse to take Asparkam.
-The same goes for taking medications containing potassium.
-Inhibition of the activity of the central nervous system occurs when Asparkam is compatible with anesthetic drugs.
+When taking diuretics, you should avoid taking Asparkam.
+The same applies to taking medications containing potassium.
+Inhibition of the central nervous system occurs when Asparkam is compatible with anesthetic drugs.
 Taking Asparkam reduces the effect of antibiotics and anti-inflammatory drugs.

 special instructions